-To enable or disable remote file transfer capabilities on an HTML5 gateway, do the following:
+To configure remote file transfer for a RAS HTML5 Gateway, do the following:

-- 1 In the Parallels RAS Console, navigate to Farm / <Site> / Gateways. - 2 Right-click a desired RAS Secure Client Gateway in the right pane and choose Properties. - 3 Select the HTML5 tab and select or clear the Allow file transfer command option (at the bottom).
+- 1 In the Parallels RAS Console, navigate to Farm > <Site> > Gateways. - 2 Right-click a desired RAS Secure Client Gateway in the right pane and choose Properties. - 3 Select the HTML5 tab. - 4 Select the Allow file transfer command option and click the Configure button.
+In the dialog that opens, select one of the following: - Client to server only: Transfer files from client to server only. - Server to client only: Transfer files from server to client only. - Bidirectional: Transfer files in both directions.